conda-forge/openfe-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `openfe` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `openfe, openfe-base` can be installed with `conda`:

 ```
-conda install openfe
+conda install openfe openfe-base
 ```

 or with `mamba`:

 ```
-mamba install openfe
+mamba install openfe openfe-base
 ```

 It is possible to list all of the versions of `openfe` available on your platform with `conda`: